-In other words, because of the existing definition of the term "foreign principal" agents of a domestic organization today need not register even though their organizations are financed, controlled, supervised, or directed by a foreign government or political party, unless the Department of Justice can establish that such domestic organization is "subsidized" by a foreign government or political party.
-The instant bill in section 1 will define foreign principal so as to bring domestic organizations within the purview of the registration requirements of the act, irrespective of whether they are "subsidized," if a foreign government of foreign political party supervises, directs, controls, or finances them in such a manner as to exercise substantial control over their policies and activities.
+Because of the definition of the term "foreign principal," as presently used in the act, agents of a domestic organization need not register even though their organizations are financed, controlled, supervised, or directed by a foreign government or political party.
+Section 1 of H.R.
+470 defines "foreign principal" so as to bring domestic organizations within the purview of the registration requirements of the act, irrespective of whether they are "subsidized," if a foreign government or a foreign political party supervises, directs, controls, or finances them in such a manner as to exercise substantial control over their policies and activities.

-Section 2 of the bill amends another provision of the act, namely section 3(d).
-Section 3 relates to the so-called commercial exemption and exempts agents from the obligation of registering if their foreign principals are engaged "only in private, nonpolitical, financial, mercantile, or other activities in furtherance of the bona fide trade or commerce of such foreign principal."
+Section 2 of H.R.
+470 would amend section 3(d) of the Foreign Agents Registration Act by exempting agents from the registration requirement if their foreign principals are engaged-

+only in private, nonpolitical, financial, mercantile, or other activities in furtherance of the bona fide trade or commerce of such foreign principal.

-This exemption has proved to be ambiguous.
-A Department of Justice's representative testified at the hearings that the language has led to confusion and unnecessarily difficult problems in the administration of the law.
-Argument has been made that if a foreign principal meets any one of the above quoted conditions, as distinguished from meeting several or all of the requirements, its agents need not register.
-As rewritten the section with its proposed changes and sentence structure will make it clear that for an agent to qualify for exemption from the obligation of registering, the foreign principal must be engaged in activities which meet either of two sets of three requirements: The activities must be private and nonpolitical and financial, or private and nonpolitical and mercantile.
-If any one of these requirements is lacking, the agent cannot qualify for exemption and therefore must register under the act.
+The so-called commercial exemption has proved to be ambiguous.
+During hearings held on H.R.
+6817 in the 86th Congress, a bill identical to H.R.
+470, a representative of the Department of Justice testified that the language contained in the exemption has led to confusion and unnecessarily difficult problems in the administration of the law.
+Argument has been made that if an agent of a foreign principal meets any one of the above-quoted conditions, as distinguished from meeting several or all of the requirements, it need not register.
+As rewritten, the section with its proposed changes and sentence structure makes it clear that for an agent to qualify for exemption from the obligation of registering, it must be engaged in activities which meet either of two sets of three requirements.
+They must be private and nonpolitical and financial, or private and nonpolitical and mercantile.
+If any one of these characteristics is lacking, the agent cannot qualify for exemption and therefore must register under the act.